 Hydraulic Bike Brake Bleeding — Step-by-Step for Shimano and SRAM

-Hydraulic bike brake bleeding is one of those jobs that looks intimidating until you’ve done it once.
-After that, it becomes almost meditative — a satisfying hour in the garage that transforms a spongy, uncertain lever into something that bites hard and feels completely predictable.
-I’ve been bleeding my own brakes for about six years now, starting with a Shimano XT setup on a hardtail and eventually adding a SRAM Code RSC system to the mix when I picked up a full-suspension bike.
-The two systems are genuinely different in their bleeding procedure, different in the fluids they require, and different enough that grabbing the wrong bleed kit means a wasted trip to the bike shop.
-This guide covers both — start to finish — so you can do this yourself at home without paying shop labor rates, which run anywhere from $30 to $60 per brake depending on where you live.
+Hydraulic bike brake bleeding has become tricky with all the conflicting advice flying around.
+Half the guides online skip critical steps.
+The other half assume you already own every tool in the bleed kit and just need a reminder.
+As someone who’s been bleeding my own brakes for six years — starting on a Shimano XT hardtail setup, eventually adding a SRAM Code RSC when I picked up a full-suspension rig — I put in the hours studying what actually goes wrong and why.
+The two systems are genuinely different.
+Different fluids, different procedures, different enough that grabbing the wrong bleed kit means a wasted afternoon and a trip to the shop anyway.
+This guide covers both, start to finish, so you can handle it at home without paying shop labor rates — anywhere from $30 to $60 per brake depending on where you live.

 Signs Your Brakes Need Bleeding